dharunbalajipalanivel/Typewriter_Game/README.md

 - Create a pull request to merge your changes into this repository.
 ## License
-This project is licensed under the [Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License](https://chat.openai.com/c/LICENSE.md).
-You are free to use, share, and distribute the applet for non-commercial purposes, as long as you provide appropriate attribution.
-You may not modify or build upon the applet for redistribution.
+This project is licensed under the [Apache License 2.0](https://chat.openai.com/c/LICENSE.md).
+You may obtain a copy of the License in the `LICENSE` file or at **http://www.apache.org/licenses/LICENSE-2.0**.